marmello77/network-significance/README.md

 ## Functionality and origin

-This script provided a series of codes to estimate the significance (P-value) of network-level metrics for a single network and for comparing two networks.
-We first wrote it to use in a series of papers published by our lab since 2016, and have been updating it since then to make the code shorter and more efficient.
+This script provides a series of codes to estimate the significance (P-value) of network-level metrics for a single network and for comparing two networks.
+We first wrote it to be used in a series of papers published by our lab since 2016, and have been updating it since then to make the code shorter and more efficient.

 ## List of files